A detailed report for Dr. Kozinn’s Anterior Hip Replacement Recovery patients in Scottsdale.

 The special anterior hip table, called the HANA table, facilitates the procedure by applying traction, and creating temporary “space” to remove the diseased femoral head, and place the metal implants without cutting any muscle. the muscles will stretch under traction, but they “snap back” into position when we remove the traction.

 An X-ray machine is brought into the room, so that we can see “inside” the body while we are working through a small opening.
-The Xray makes the procedure even MORE accurate, as we can directly visualize leg length and implant position.
+The Xray helps make the procedure MORE accurate, as we can directly visualize leg length and implant position.
 Changes can be made during “trial reductions” of different sized implants.

 This paper will focus on the “nuts and bolts” of the recovery process, and not the procedure itself.
 I have posted videos of the actual procedure on my website video page, and you may (or may not) want to see them.
 Many patients want to know “when” they will be able to do certain things, and “when” they can safely go back to work.
 Scottsdale Healthcare did an interview of my patient Mario Gomez, which you may want to listen too.
 He was walking without support in a few days and back riding his horses a month after anterior hip surgery.
 View Mario’s video here: Scottsdale Joint Center Videos